Is There Evidence for a Set Point That Regulates Human Body Weight?

 Bariatric patients experience major metabolic change with less hunger, a decrease in diabetes, and ultimately a lowered set point.
 In fact, most patients see a significant improvement in diabetes quickly after surgery, well before major weight loss has occurred.
 Research has shown that patients who choose weight loss surgery most often find incredible weight loss success and are able to maintain their new weight long term, adapting to a healthier normal without the same pull back to their former skewed set point.

 While bariatric surgery isn’t magic and hard work and major life change is applied in tandem with these surgeries, the results are monumental for those who have long struggled to shed excess weight.
-If you’re interested in learning more about the weight loss surgery options offered at Memorial Advanced Surgery, we invite you to view our online seminar.
+If you’re interested in learning more about the weight loss surgery options offered at MASJax, we invite you to view our online seminar.
 Our seminar is the first step towards deciding if bariatric surgery is the right path for you to find better health.